nathanbraun/nathanbraun-com/content/books/sicp/setup.md

 ---

 # SICP Setup
-Before getting started I wanted a lisp REPL.
-Here's what I did.
+Before getting started I wanted a lisp REPL that would work with SICP with vi style keybindings.

+Here's what I did to get it:

 ### 1. Installed Racket
 The language the authors use in the book